Aetherxn/Azure-Security-Lab/7.Phishing-investigation/README.md

 ## Overview

-Simulated a Phishing Attack on a Global Payment providers SOC to focus on Phishing analysis, IOC extraction, and detection engineering in a cloud-enabled SOC environment.
+Simulated a phishing incident investigation in a global payment provider SOC environment.
+The project focused on phishing analysis, IOC extraction, email authentication analysis, and improving detection visibility using Azure security tools.

+---

+## Problem

+A user reported a suspicious email that appeared to come from a trusted service provider.
+The email contained a link to a fake login page designed to capture user credentials.

+The investigation focused on:

+- Determining whether the email was malicious
+- Extracting and validating IOCs
+- Checking how the phishing attempt bypassed controls
+- Investigating potential user interaction
+- Identifying gaps in detection coverage within the SOC

 ---